Surbias/ddl_parser/README.md

 ## Implementation instructions
 Implementing the user exit must be done through the following steps:

-- Create the SP_DROP_TABLE_IF_EXISTS stored procedure for CDC target Oracle user; source can be found in UEStoredProcedure.sql
+- Create the stored procedures and post-create DDL table for CDC target Oracle user; source can be found in UEStoredProcedure.sql

-- Copy all .class files to the <cdc_home>/lib directory of the target engine
+- Copy all .class files to the <cdc_home>/lib/user directory of the target engine
+- Copy the Apache commons jar files to the <cdc_home>/lib/user directory of the target engine: commons-configuration-1.9.jar, commons-lang-2.6.jar, commons-logging-1.1.3.jar
+- Edit the <cdc_home>/conf/system.cp and append the following paths to the classpath: lib/user/*.jar:lib/user

 - Copy the UEDDLConvert.properties file to the <cdc_home> directory of the target engine